Web Design Background

 Fashions fade.
 Style is eternal,” said renowned jewellery designer Harry Winston.
 And that’s exactly what big fashion houses aim to capture in their designs – eternal, timeless style.

 They create iconic pieces that everyone recognises, admires and most importantly wants.
 Whether that’s a Mulberry handbag, a pair of Gucci sunglasses or the infamous red-soled Louboutin shoes.
 Just thinking about these items conjures up something in the mind that feels desirable, iconic and familiar.
-But, are these world-dominating brands matching what they’ve achieved with their products on a luxury fashion website?
+But, are these world-dominating brands matching what they’ve achieved with their products on their fashion websites?

-The KIJO team has completed a luxury fashion website audit.
-We’ve reviewed 10 of the most prominent fashion websites – from Louis Vuitton to Valentino to Prada.
+The KIJO team has reviewed the 10 most luxury fashion websites – from Louis Vuitton to Valentino to Prada.
 We’ve combed the catalogues and walked down the catwalks of these web pages, assessing everything from their impact, messaging, user experience (UX), user journey (UI), their uniqueness and memorability.

 KIJO has reviewed 10 luxury fashion websites:-